 Total joint replacement.
 In its end stages, diffuse PVNS can cause extensive joint destruction.
 Once the joint has been significantly damaged, the best option to relieve pain and improve function is a total joint replacement.
 Total joint replacement is a procedure in which parts of a damaged joint are removed and replaced with metal, plastic, or ceramic components.
 In some cases, the tumor may return even after the joint has been replaced.

 Radiation therapy can shrink tumors and is sometimes used to treat widespread diffuse PVNS.
 It is usually reserved for patients in whom standard surgery has not been successful.

 In the past, radiation therapy has been given via an external beam that is directed from outside the skin to the inside of the affected joint.
-While often successful, this method can cause significant complications.
+While often successful, this method can cause complications.

 A newer method called intra-articular radiation has also been used successfully.
 During this procedure, radioactive fluid is injected into the joint with a needle.

 For some patients, radiation therapy may be used after surgery to lower the recurrence risk.